Still got questions?Can you send me a free sample product (razor/shaving cream/aftershave/etc.)?

 Do you have any information about women shaving their heads?

-Most of the email I get is from men who want to shave their heads, but I've received a few notes from women who wanted to shave their heads and were hoping for information or links that were specific to them.
-Most of my advice applies equally to men and women (I think).
+Most of the email I get is from men who want to shave their heads, but I’ve received a few notes from women who wanted to shave their heads and were hoping for information or links that were specific to them.
+Most of my advice on the methods of shaving apply equally to men and women, as far as I know.

-Also, I've added a small section to the site that's specifically for women, which includes some additional links.
+I’ve added a small section to the site that’s specifically for women, which includes some links.

 Have you ever used an electric shaver to shave your head?

-I do have a few reviews of electric shavers, which you can find on the Reviews page.
+Yes, I have.
+Electric shavers, in my experience, are convenient and provide a reasonable shave, though I’ve never experienced a shave as close as I’ve achieved with a blade.
+There are a few reviews of electric shavers on the Reviews page.
 They have been submitted by other people who have tried electrics and have passed their comments on to me.

 If your question hasn't been answered by any of the responses above, try looking through the Articles section and the ShaverLog, where many facets of head-shaving are discussed.